shihabmuhtasim/wearwise/README.md

 ## Introduction

 Welcome to WearWise, an innovative e-commerce website developed as part of the CSE471 course project for Section 07, Group 03.
-WearWise offers a convenient platform for users to buy and sell a wide range of trendy apparel items.
+WearWise offers a convenient platform for users to rent out a wide range of trendy apparel items.
 This README provides an overview of the website's features and modules.

 ## Project Details